ruff-lang/specification/specification.md

 ### Arrays and Hash Maps

-Two additional native datastructures are available, arrays and hash maps.
+Two additional native datastructures are available, arrays and maps.
 The syntax for arrays is square brackets, `[]`, `[1 2 3]`, etc. Arrays evaluate to themselves and are immutable.

 ```
 (define names ["albert" "bob" "charlie"])